Dmartinez-van/scheduler/README.md

 Install dependencies with `npm install`.

 ## Running Webpack Development Server
-This will run on localhost:8000 by default
+This will run on localhost:8000 by default.
+This project is intended to be run along side the LHL scheduler-api project (https://github.com/Dmartinez-van/scheduler-api).

+To run the Scheduler React Program:
 ```sh
 npm start
 ```